What Is Lint Code? And What Is Linting and Why Is Linting Important?

 The term linting originally comes from a Unix utility for C. There are many code linters available for various programming languages today.

-Why Is Linting Important?
+What Is Linting and Why Is Linting Important?

 Linting is important to reduce errors and improve the overall quality of your code.
 Using lint tools can help you accelerate development and reduce costs by finding errors earlier.